networkx/nx-parallel/Config.md

 ### 1.3 How Does NetworkX's Configuration Work in nx-parallel?

 In `nx-parallel`, there's a `_configure_if_nx_active` decorator applied to all algorithms.
 This decorator checks the value of `active` (in `nx.config.backends.parallel`) and then accordingly uses the appropriate configuration system (`joblib` or `networkx`).
 Since `active=True` by default, it extracts the configs from `nx.config.backends.parallel` and passes them in a `joblib.parallel_config` context manager and calls the function within this context.
-If the `active` flag is set to `False`, it simply calls the function.
+If the `active` flag is set to `False`, it simply calls the function, assuming that you(user) have set the desired configurations in `joblib.parallel_config`.

 ## 2. Setting configs using `joblib.parallel_config`

-Another way to configure `nx-parallel` is by using [`joblib.Parallel`](https://joblib.readthedocs.io/en/latest/generated/joblib.Parallel.html) for parallel computing.
-You can adjust its settings through the [`joblib.parallel_config`](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) class provided by `joblib`.
+Another way to configure `nx-parallel` is by using [`joblib.parallel_config`](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) class provided by `joblib`.
 For more details, check out the official [joblib documentation](https://joblib.readthedocs.io/en/latest/parallel.html).

 ### 2.1 Usage

-To use [`joblib.parallel_config`](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) with `nx-parallel`, set `nx.config.backends.parallel.active = False`.
+To use `joblib.parallel_config` with `nx-parallel`, set `nx.config.backends.parallel.active = False`.
 This disables the default NetworkX configuration so joblib settings can take effect.
 This can be done globally or within a context manager.

 **2.1.1 Disable NetworkX config globally**
 ```python